Satin Fetish

 Overview

 Satin fetishism is a sexual interest in satin-finish fabric, in which the material's glossy surface and silky-smooth handle become a focus of arousal.
 The defining appeal joins a tactile element (the cool, slippery glide of the cloth) with a visual one: the mirror-like shine that sets satin apart from matte textiles.
-This article covers what makes satin distinctive, how the interest is framed within the history of sexology, how it is typically expressed, and what (little) is known about its prevalence.
+This article covers what makes satin distinctive, how the interest is framed within the history of sexology, how it is typically expressed, and what little is known about its prevalence.
 It is widely regarded as a benign sensory preference rather than a clinical condition.

 What "satin" actually is

 Strictly, satin names a weave, not a fibre.
 In a satin weave four or more weft yarns float over a single warp yarn (or vice versa) with the interlacing points staggered, so long unbroken "floats" of thread lie on the surface and reflect light directly: the source of the fabric's signature lustre and its slick, fluid handle.
 That combination of high sheen plus low surface friction is exactly the sensory profile the interest is built around, and it is why satin shades so readily into silk, nylon and other glossy textiles.
+Historically satin was woven from silk; today it is as often polyester or acetate, which changes the price and the hand but preserves the shine-plus-slip signature that drives the appeal.

 History & origins